NvsYashwanth/machinelearningmaster/README.md

 * Overfitting happens when model learns signal as well as noise in the training data and wouldn’t perform well on new data on which model wasn’t trained on.
 * Few ways you can avoid overfitting is by cross-validation sampling, reducing number of features, pruning, regularization etc.
 * Regularization is a good way to avoid overfitting and we shall discuss the same.
-* Take a look at the equation below.
+* So how do we perform regularization?
+Well we add a regularization term to our cost function.
+Take a look at the equation given below.
 <p align='center'>
   <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/regularization%20intro.png'>
 </p>